alvarezp/dirdup/README.md

    namespace.

    ```
-   you@work-pc:/USB/dirdup-session$ dirdup-add homedir /home/you
+   you@work-pc:/USB/dirdup-session$ **dirdup-add homedir /home/you**
-   you@work-pc:/USB/dirdup-session$ dirdup-index homedir
+   you@work-pc:/USB/dirdup-session$ **dirdup-refresh homedir**
    ```

-   You are using your USB which you are carrying it with you at home and work, so you will have both declarations now:
+   You are using your USB which you are carrying it with you at home and work, so you will have both declarations now.
+Verify it with:

    ```
-   you@work-pc:/USB/dirdup-session$ find accesses -type f
+   you@work-pc:/USB/dirdup-session$ **find accesses -type f**
    accesses/home-pc/home-pc/homedir
    accesses/work-pc/work-pc/homedir
-   you@work-pc:/USB/dirdup-session$ cat accesses/home-pc/home-pc/homedir
+   you@work-pc:/USB/dirdup-session$ **cat accesses/home-pc/home-pc/homedir**
    file:/home/you
    ```

-1. Now you can ask dirdup to find duplicates wherever you have the indexes.
-   Dirdup will be able to find duplicate files or directories you have spanned across *home-pc* and *work-pc*.
-In other words, if you have the same file in both computers, dirdup will be able to find it.
+1. With these indexes, if you have the same file in both computers, dirdup will be able to detect it.

    ```
-   # This section is under construction; dirdup-finddup is still being developed.
+   # This section is under construction; dirdup-find is still being developed.
-   you@work-pc:/USR/dirdup-session$ dirdup-finddup work:homedir home:homedir
+   you@work-pc:/USR/dirdup-session$ **dirdup-find --type ff**
    ```

 # Please stay tuned as dirdup continues being developed